 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Since you’ll be in the area, make sure to consult my super detailed guide to Taichung City and Taichung itinerary suggestions.
+Since you’ll be in the area, make sure to consult my guide to Taichung City and Taichung itinerary suggestions.
 And while it’s worth spending the night in Taichung, it is also possible to visit Rainbow Village as a day trip from Taipei.

 Where is Rainbow Village?